Sarrveshwer/Risk-eval-using-Logistic-Regression/README.md

 I made the system generate these dashboards every time I train it so I can see where it's struggling.

 ### 1. Global Risk Analysis (Tier 1)
 Shows how well the model separates "Healthy" from "Critical" states.
-The ROC-AUC stays around 0.90, which is pretty solid for simple logistic regression.
+In the given example which uses synthetic data the ROC-AUC stays around 0.90, which is pretty solid for simple logistic regression.
 ![Global Scorer](images/Dashboard_ai4i2020.png)

 ### 2. Diagnostic Specialist (Tier 2)
 This shows how accurately we can name the failure type.
-Since we only run this when the risk is already high, the precision is almost perfect.
+Similar to the previous dashboard but clearly shows the differnece between each type of failure it is trained to predict.
 ![Classification Specialist](images/Dashboard_Classifications_ai4i2020.png)